nekofar/action-usage-guard/README.md

           who-to-greet: 'GitHub Actions'
 ```

+## Token

+To make use of this action, a **Fine-grained Personal Access Token (PAT)** is essential.
+The PAT needs to be configured differently based on whether it is for a user account or an organization account.

+If you use it for a user account, you need **Read** access to plan, **Read** access to metadata, and **Read** and **Write** access to actions.

+If you use it for an organization, you need **Read** access to organization administration, **Read** access to metadata, and **Read** and **Write** access to actions.

+Make sure to generate and handle the PAT securely, following the best practices for security.
+The access permissions can be managed by the user and organization administrators based on their security policies and requirements.
+If you require further assistance setting this up, please feel free to ask!

 ## Options

 The configuration used in the GitHub Action workflow includes several options for customization.
 Each of these